miayuxin/statistical-analysis/README.md

 # statistical-analysis

+## Purpose
-This repository is based on material: Think Stats (Second edition) by Allen B. Downey.
+This repository is based on the material: Think Stats (Second edition) by Allen B. Downey.
 I covered below solutions of some chapter exercersices in this book to deepen my understanding of the statistics.

 1. Exploratory Data Analysis